spaceninja/spaceninja.com/src/blog/2016/books-i-loved-in-2016.md

 feature_image: books/feature/books-2016.jpg
 feature_source: https://unsplash.com/photos/W_ZYCEUapF0
 feature_credit: Darwin Vegher
+excerpt: 'Growing up, my dad was a voracious reader.
+Our house was always filled with piles of dog-eared science fiction and fantasy novels.
+Even before I was old enough to start reading them myself, I found...'
 ---

 Growing up, my dad was a voracious reader.
 Our house was always filled with piles of dog-eared science fiction and fantasy novels.
 Even before I was old enough to start reading them myself, I found them fascinating.
 I remember vividly being on time-out once and studying the designs on the spines of his books.
 I don’t read nearly as much as he did, but I still try to read as much as I can.
 Here are some of the best books I read in 2016.